soltonbaev/soltonbaev.com/user/pages/01.home/03._callout/text.md

 image_align: right
 ---

-## ...or checkout my content
+## Checkout my content

 I write stuff about tech and markets here, also answer questions on Quora.
-I also make electronic music.